NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Why Cloth Diapers Are Better for Navel Care

-When it comes to the wellbeing of your baby, health naturally comes first.
-And this is where cloth diapers particularly stand out.
+When it comes to the well-being of your baby, health naturally comes first.
+And this is where cloth diapers really shine.

 Breathability

-Cloth diapers are mostly made from natural materials like cotton, which allow air to circulate excellently.
+Cloth diapers are made from natural materials like cotton that allow air to pass through excellently.
 This promotes a dry skin environment around the navel and accelerates the natural healing process.

 Natural Materials

 Compared to often chemically treated disposable diapers, cloth diapers are free from allergens and irritants.
-This means less irritation and more comfort for your baby's sensitive skin, especially around the navel area.
+This means less irritation and more comfort for your baby's sensitive skin, especially in the navel area.

-Cloth diapers are usually more flexible and easier to put on so that the navel can remain uncovered.
-This allows the area to breathe better and simplifies the regular checking and cleaning of the navel.
+Cloth diapers are generally more flexible and easier to put on, allowing the navel to remain uncovered.
+This enables better breathing for the navel and simplifies its regular checking and cleaning.

 Mindfulness and Sustainability

-By choosing cloth diapers, you're making a conscious decision for the environment.
-The reusability of cloth diapers conserves resources and reduces waste, aligning with the idea of mindfulness.
-For each child, you can save up to one ton of diaper trash, which is the amount generated by disposable diapers until the child is potty trained.
+By choosing cloth diapers, you make a conscious decision for the environment.
+The reusability of cloth diapers conserves resources and reduces waste, which aligns with the concept of mindfulness.
+Per child, you can save up to a ton of diaper waste, as that is the amount disposable diapers accumulate until a child becomes potty trained.

-Therefore, the benefits of cloth diapers extend far beyond navel care.
-Not only do they make it easier to answer the question Diaper over or under the navel?”, but they also offer a sustainable and healthy option for your new journey as parents.
+The advantages of cloth diapers thus extend far beyond navel care.
+They not only make it easier to answer the question Diaper over or under the navel? but also offer a sustainable and healthy option for your new phase of life as parents.

-Now that you know cloth diapers are the better choice for you and your baby, let us give you some general advice and tips on caring for your newborn's navel.
+You now know that cloth diapers are the better choice for you and your baby.
+Let us provide you with some general tips and advice on caring for your newborn's navel.

-Generally, it is recommended to simply keep the navel clean and dry.
-In most cases, it is not necessary to use creams or powders as they can trap moisture, which might increase the risk of infection.
+In general, it is recommended to simply keep the navel clean and dry.
+In most cases, it is not necessary to use creams or powders, as these can trap moisture, potentially increasing the risk of infection.
+Additionally, a baby's skin has the natural ability to regenerate itself from the start.
+This ability can be impaired by creams and powders.

-The umbilical stump usually dries up within a week after birth and then falls off by itself.
+The umbilical stump usually dries out within a week after birth and then falls off on its own.
 However, in some cases, it can take up to three weeks.
-A doctor should be consulted if the stump does not fall off within this period or shows signs of infection.
+Do not worry about this, just keep an eye on the navel.
+As long as it appears dry and there is no strong odor coming from it, everything is fine.
+A doctor should only be consulted if the stump does not fall off within this period or shows signs of infection.

-Symptoms of navel inflammation can include redness, swelling, and foul-smelling discharge.
-If you notice signs of inflammation, it's important to see a pediatrician immediately.
-Typically, a topical antibiotic treatment is prescribed.
+Symptoms of a navel infection can include redness, swelling, and foul-smelling discharge.
+If you notice signs of inflammation, it is important to see a pediatrician immediately.
+Usually, a topical antibiotic treatment is prescribed.

-Using breathable cloth diapers, which leave the navel exposed, can help minimize the risk of navel inflammation.
-Make sure to regularly check and clean the navel, especially after changing diapers.
+Using breathable cloth diapers that leave the navel exposed can help minimize the risk of a navel infection.
+Be sure to regularly check and clean the navel, especially after diaper changes.

-Navel care is an important aspect of your newborn's first days of life, and choosing the right type of diaper can significantly ease this process.
-With the tips presented here, you are well-equipped to provide your baby with a healthy and comfortable start in life.
+Navel care is an important aspect in the first days of your newborn's life, and choosing the right type of diaper can significantly ease this process.
+With the tips presented here, you are well-equipped to ensure your baby has a healthy and comfortable start to life.

 Photo by @cafema.illustration